-For a long time now I have wanted to get into compositing having been inspired by guys like Dave Hill, Erik Johansson, Dimitri Daniloff, Tim Tadder, by agencies like Taylor James and by almost every film released since CGI became a tool of choice for film makers.
+For a while now I have wanted to try my hand at compositing having been inspired by guys like Dave Hill, Erik Johansson, Dimitri Daniloff, Tim Tadder, by agencies like Taylor James and by almost every film released since CGI became a tool of choice for film makers.
 I love how elements are seamlessly brought together to realise an idea and I admire the skill with which it is done.
-The part that has prevented me from getting started has been getting my head out of stills mode and into developing ideas for compositing.
+The part that has prevented me from getting started is developing ideas for compositing.
 The technical aspect is less of a problem, years of photoshopping has taught me how to use most of the selection and blending tools on offer.
 The main problem I had was acquiring the necessary visual assets to develop an idea and then combining those in a coherent manner to resemble something worth looking at.

 I decided after several failed attempts that original thought was pointless.
 So I reflected back on previous non photographic artistic endeavours and the methods I adopted to achieve these.
 An idea formed, find something to copy and copy the hell out of it!
 Copying by and large is part of the learning process.
 Some consider it a bad thing to do and dislike their idea’s being emulated.
-My own view point on this is that if you try and pass it off as original work it very much is bad ethic, but it isn’t if you are using it as a spring board for personal and creative development as everyone (and I mean everyone) copies another person’s idea to create their own thing otherwise known as ‘inspiration’.
+My own view point on this is that if you try and pass it off as original work it very much is bad ethic, but it isn’t if you are using it as a spring board for personal and creative development.
 All I needed was to find something to inspire my copying crusade.